Habib Beye: Red Star

 After retiring, Beye became a pundit on France's Canal+.
 In May 2021, he was named assistant manager at Paris-based Red Star in the third-tier Championnat National, as assistant to Vincent Bordot.
 He was put in interim charge in September after Bordot's dismissal following six games of the season.
 On his debut on 17 September, the team lost 1–0 at home to Villefranche; he took them to the last 64 of the Coupe de France where they were defeated 2–0 by Monaco at the Stade Bauer.
 Having saved the team from relegation with an 11th-place finish, his contract was extended to 2024 in May 2022.
 In the 2022–23 Championnat National, Red Star came third, two points off the promoted pair of Concarneau and Dunkerque.
 The following season, Beye led Red Star to promotion to Ligue 2 for the first time in six years, and then allowed his contract to expire.

 Rennes

 On 30 January 2025, Beye signed with Ligue 1 side Rennes, until the end of the season with the option for one more campaign.
 He joined the club with them in the relegation play-off place in 16th, after Jorge Sampaoli had left by mutual consent.
 Three days later, in his first game as a top-flight manager, his team won 1–0 at home to Strasbourg with a late goal by Ludovic Blas.
+By the end of the season, the club were in 12th.

+Beye was sacked on 9 February 2026, with Rennes in sixth place, having lost their last four matches.

+Marseille

+On 19 February 2026, Beye returned to Marseille as manager, replacing Roberto De Zerbi.
+The club were in fourth place, 12 points off leaders Lens.
+He was sacked at the end of the season after poor performances.